Description

 Common Name: Sweetbay Magnolia, Swamp Magnolia, Swamp Bay, Southern Sweetbay, Sweet Magnolia, Small Magnolia, Laurel Magnolia, White Bay, White Laurel, Swamp Laurel, Beaver Tree

-Description: Beautiful, multi-stem, semi-evergreen native tree that lives naturally in swamps and moist, fertile forests from East Texas over to Florida.
-It adapts to normal gardening conditions, but is just fine and dandy in that wet spot or rain garden, but is also drought tolerant once established.
-Fragrant, creamy white flowers 2-3″ across open up in April through July, and are followed by dark red fruit with bright red seeds that birds and critters like to eat.
-Likes sun to part shade.
-Has a more airy and open form that the Grandiflora Magnolia, with deep blue-green to green leaves that are smaller and thinner.
+Beautiful, multi-stem, evergreen native tree that lives naturally around swamps and moist, fertile forests in Florida.
+It adapts to normal gardening conditions, but I would not plant it in a very dry spot.
+It is just fine and dandy in that moist spot or rain garden.
+Fragrant, creamy white flowers 2-3″ across open up in April through July, and are followed by dark red fruit with bright red seeds.
+Likes sun, part sun, or part shade.
+Has a more airy and open form that the Grandiflora Magnolia, with deep blue-green to green leaves that are smaller and thinner with a beautiful silvery underside.
 Slow growing to 20′ tall x 20′ wide with very old specimens reaching 80′ tall x 60′ wide.
 Has spicy smelling foliage and twigs.
 Has edible leaves and flower buds.
+Is hurricane wind resistant.
+Grows best in acidic soils.

 Do any pruning right after flowering because dormant magnolias don’t heal well from pruning cuts.